Benefits of LGBT Dating Apps

 Do apps help reduce fear of rejection?

-What negative emotional impacts can arise from overuse?
+What negative emotional impacts can result from excessive use?

 What are the risks of violence, scams, and malicious profiles?

-What practical tools help with safe use?
+What practical tools help ensure safe use?

 How do I choose the right app for my needs?